 Dodd-Frank, passed in response to the financial crisis, includes provisions designed to move swaps that helped fuel the 2008 credit crisis from largely unregulated trading off exchanges to more transparent systems including swap-execution facilities, or SEFs, overseen by the CFTC and Securities and Exchange Commission.
 As the rules took shape, the Justice Department opted to hold back on bringing a case, according to the people with knowledge of the investigation.

 Bloomberg LP created a SEF that is among new systems to have been granted a license to offer trading of Markit credit-swap indexes, Markit said in an Oct.
 3 statement.

 “Derivatives markets are changing and we remain focused on helping market participants migrate from bilateral trading to an electronic, multilateral market,” Armins Rusis, managing director and global head of information at Markit, said in the statement.

 Markit also is changing how it offers licenses on its products.
 When the only way to buy or sell a swap was from a dealer bank, the firms bought licenses from Markit to trade credit-default swaps indexes with their clients, serving as the de facto venues, according to people familiar with the market.

 Earlier this year, Markit began offering trading venues such as exchanges or swap-execution facilities an option to obtain a license by paying the company $10 per index trade, according to a copy of the terms reviewed by Bloomberg News.
-That includes dealer-to-customer trades, as well as transactions between two banks or two hedge funds, according to the term sheet.
+That includes dealer-to-customer trades, as well as transactions between two banks or two hedge funds, the term sheet shows.

 To contact the reporters on this story: Keri Geiger in New York at email@example.com; Matthew Leising in New York at firstname.lastname@example.org; Sara Forden in Washington at email@example.com